petrokvitka/amulet_anomaly_detection/README.md

 AMULET - AnoMaly detection with aUtoencoder for eLEctric moTor - is an application that uses machine learning methods (LSTM layers in autoencoder) for detection of an anomaly based on the sound of the electric motor.

 ### Train Autoencoder model
+To train the autoencoder model, the installation of [Anaconda](https://docs.anaconda.com/anaconda/install/) is required.
 The first step to train the autoencoder model, is to create and make sure to activate the conda environment for the training:
 `conda env create -f train_autoencoder.yml`